markjprice/apps-services-net8/docs/ch02-sql-edge.md

 docker rmi mcr.microsoft.com/azure-sql-edge
 ```

-# Running a container on Windows using the user interface
+# Running a container using the user interface

 If entering a command at the prompt or terminal fails for you, try following these steps to use the user interface:

 1. In **Docker Desktop**, navigate to the **Images** tab.
 2. In the **mcr.microsoft.com/azuresqledge** row, click the **Run** action.
 3. In the **Run a new container** dialog box, expand **Optional settings**, and complete the configuration, as shown in *Figure 2A.15* and in the following items:
-    - Container name: `azuresqledge`
+    - Container name: `azuresqledge`, or leave blank to use a random name.
     - Ports:
         - Enter `1401` to map to **:1401/tcp**.
         - Enter `1433` to map to **:1433/tcp**.